-The Coventry Refugee and Migrant Centre was begun in Coventry around year 2000.
-Back then it helped settle refugees fleeing war in the Balkans.
-Today it’s at the forefront of helping settle refugees fleeing the Syrian conflict and the turmoil in Iraq, Afghanistan and Libya.
+The Coventry Refugee and Migrant Centre was founded in Coventry around year 2000.
+Back then it helped settle the refugees fleeing war in the Balkans.
+Today its at the forefront of helping to settle the refugees and asylum seekers fleeing the Syrian conflict and the turmoil in Iraq, Afghanistan and Libya.

-In addition to volunteering at CRMC Richard’s household befriends newcomer refugee families, helping them settle into the local area.
+In addition to volunteering at CRMC Richard’s household befriends newcomer refugee families, and helps them to settle into the local area.

-At the Men’s Group I saw asylum seekers, refugees and CRMC staff interacting and socialising through activities such as table tennis, pool, table football, darts, art and clay modelling.
+At the Men’s Group asylum seekers, refugees and CRMC staff interacted and socialised through activities such as table tennis, pool, table football, darts, art and clay modelling.

 Before too long I met with director Sabir Zazai.
 Sabir told me that he was once a refugee and had been trafficked into Britain from Afghanistan ten years earlier.
-Sabir said that the centre helped him make progress settling and rebuilding his life in Coventry.
+Sabir explained how the centre helped him make progress settling and rebuilding a new life in Coventry.